 Our transdermal sufentanil patch (TRANSDUR-Sufentanil) uses our proprietary TRANSDUR delivery system to deliver sufentanil, an opioid medication.
 TRANSDUR-Sufentanil is designed to provide extended chronic pain relief for up to seven days, as compared to the three days of relief provided with currently available opiate patches.
 We anticipate that the small size of our sufentanil patch (potentially as small as 1/5th the size of currently marketed transdermal fentanyl patches for a therapeutically equivalent dose) may offer improved convenience and compliance for patients.
-In February 2005, we commenced a Phase II clinical trial of TRANSDUR-Sufentanil in chronic pain patients and announced positive preliminary results from the trial in December 2005.
+In February 2005, we commenced an open label Phase II clinical trial using patches manufactured by us to evaluate the transition of chronic pain patients from Duragesic® to TRANSDUR-Sufentanil, and announced positive preliminary results from the trial in December 2005.
 In March 2005, we entered into an agreement with Endo granting Endo exclusive rights to develop, market and commercialize TRANSDUR-Sufentanil in the U.S. and Canada.
 Endo is currently conducting the clinical program for TRANSDUR-Sufentanil.
 Endo has entered into an agreement with a contract manufacturer, 3M Company (3M), related to manufacturing process development and scale-up for TRANSDUR-Sufentanil.
-Endo has stated that it expects to conduct additional Phase II studies with the TRANSDUR-Sufentanil patch in the first half of 2007 with patches supplied by 3M.
+Endo commenced its Phase II program designed to evaluate the conversion of chronic pain patients treated with various opioids to TRANSDUR-Sufentanil in the second quarter of 2007.